KamrynJ21/Computer-Science-Class/Journal.md

 # September 28th

-Today I took a small brain break I was being overloaded with the coding and was lost, so I took a mini break
+Today I took a small brain break I was being overloaded with the coding, so I took a mini break

+# September 29th

+Today was a short lesson I learned what printng was and the basics that come along with it.
+I learned the importance of printing because it allows you to write messages to display accross the screen if I was creating something or wanted to show the users something.